Tesla Insurance review 2025

 Tesla car insurance discounts

 Bankrate’s Tesla Insurance review provides a comprehensive look at this carrier, but if you’re looking for the best car insurance for your Tesla, it can help to compare other options.
-Here are some of the best car insurance competitors to think about asking for a car insurance quote
+Here are some of the best car insurance competitors to think about when shopping for car insurance quotes:

 Tesla Insurance vs. Lemonade

-Tesla drivers who want Tesla’s digital-first platform and specialized EV car insurance may want to check out Lemonade.
-The carrier provides special coverage and discounts specific to EVs and hybrids, and offers emergency charging if your battery drains while on the road and coverage for your wall or portable charger if it breaks.
-Currently, Lemonade car insurance is only available in Illinois, Ohio Oregon, Texas and Tennessee.
+Tesla drivers who like Tesla’s digital-first platform and specialized EV car insurance may want to check out Lemonade.
+The carrier provides coverage and discounts specific to EVs and hybrids, offers emergency charging if your battery drains while on the road and provides coverage for your wall or portable charger.
+Currently, Lemonade car insurance is only available in Arizona, Colorado, Illinois, Ohio, Oregon, Texas, Tennessee and Washington.

 Learn more: Lemonade Insurance review